Skip to main content

 Growth hormone secretagogues stimulate the body’s own GH production, often mimicking natural pulsatile release, while exogenous GH provides direct, synthetic hormone.

-In contrast, exogenous growth hormone involves the direct administration of synthetic human (rhGH).
+In contrast, exogenous growth hormone involves the direct administration of synthetic human growth hormone (rhGH).
 This approach directly elevates circulating GH and, consequently, IGF-1 levels.
 While effective in cases of diagnosed GH deficiency, the continuous nature of exogenous GH administration differs from the body’s natural pulsatile secretion.
 This difference in physiological pattern is a central point of discussion when considering long-term health, particularly for the cardiovascular system.

 For individuals with established GH deficiency, exogenous GH therapy has shown benefits in improving body composition, lipid profiles, and even some aspects of cardiac function.
 However, the use of exogenous GH in individuals without a clear deficiency, especially at higher doses, carries a different set of considerations.
 The body’s intricate feedback loops are designed to maintain hormonal balance, and overriding these mechanisms can lead to unintended consequences.